hahuang65/changeling/README.md

 ## TODO

 * Restore state from a Logling
-* Filter Loglings by which fields have changed.
 * Performance testing against large data loads.
 * Sinatra app to monitor changes as they happen in real-time.
 * Analytics for changes.